danielfett/draft-dpop/main.md

 Note: To accommodate for clock offsets, the server MAY accept DPoP proofs that carry an `iat` time in the reasonably near future (on the order of seconds or minutes).
-Because clock skews between servers and clients may be large, servers may choose to limit DPoP proof lifetimes by using server-provided nonce values containing the time at the server rather than comparing the client-supplied `iat` time to the time at the server, yielding intended results even in the face of arbitrarily large clock skews.
+Because clock skews between servers and clients may be large, servers MAY limit DPoP proof lifetimes by using server-provided nonce values containing the time at the server rather than comparing the client-supplied `iat` time to the time at the server.
+Nonces created in this way yield the same result even in the face of arbitrarily large clock skews.

 Server-provided nonces are an effective means for further reducing the chances for successful DPoP proof replay.
 Unlike cryptographic nonces, it is acceptable for clients to use the same `nonce` multiple times, and for the server to accept the same nonce multiple times.
-If `jti` is enforced unique for the lifetime of the `nonce`, there is no additional risk of token replay.
+As long as the `jti` value is tracked for the lifetime of the `nonce`, there is no additional risk of token replay.

 ## DPoP Proof Pre-Generation {#Pre-Generation}

-An attacker in control of the client can pre-generate DPoP proofs for use arbitrarily far into the future by choosing the `iat` value in the DPoP proof to be signed by the proof-of-possession key.
+An attacker in control of the client can pre-generate DPoP proofs for specific endpoints to use arbitrarily far into the future by choosing the `iat` value in the DPoP proof to be signed by the proof-of-possession key.
 Note that one such attacker is the person who is the legitimate user of the client.
 The user may pre-generate DPoP proofs to exfiltrate from the machine possessing the proof-of-possession key